-VIII.
+IX.
 CONFLICTS

 If two or more units are ordered to the same space, none of them may move.
 If a unit is not ordered to move, or is prevented from moving, and other units are ordered to its space, those other units may not move.
 If two units are ordered, each to the space the other occupies, neither may move.
 These three situations are called "stand-offs."
 Like the other rules governing conflicts, these rules apply whether the units involved are armies or fleets, which are essentially equal in power and different only in the spaces to which they may move.
-These rules also apply (with two minor exceptions noted in IX.
-3. and the note to IX.
-6.), whether the units involved belong to the same or different Great Powers.
+These rules also apply (with two minor exceptions noted in X.3 and the note to X.6) whether the units involved belong to the same or different Great Powers.

-IX.
-THE SUPPORT ORDER
+X. THE SUPPORT ORDER

-- 1. ORDERING SUPPORT.
-A unit may give up its move in order to support another unit trying to hold or enter a space.
+- 1. SUPPORT.
+A unit may give up its movement in order to support another unit trying to hold or enter a space.
 This space must be one to which the supporting unit could have moved if not opposed by other units; that is, the space which is the destination of the action being supported must be adjacent to the space in which the supporting unit is located, and must be suitable for an army or fleet, whichever the supporting unit may be.
 To order a support, it is necessary to write the location of the supporting piece, the word "supports" or its equivalent, and both the location and destination of the piece receiving support.
-The letter "S" may be used to mean supports.
-Thus, A Tyr-Mun, A Bur S A Tyr-Mun; or for units of another country, A Sil S RUSSIAN A War-Pru.
-Fleets may support armies and vice versa; but, as implied above, a fleet may not give support into an inland province, nor into a coastal province not adjacent along the same coast, and an army may not give support into a body of water, because it cannot move there even if unopposed. - 2.
+(The letter "S" may be used to mean "supports".)
+Thus, "A Tyr-Mun" and "A Bur S A Tyr-Mun" indicates that the army in Burgundy is supporting the move from Tyrolia to Munich by an army of the same Great Power; in supporting units of another country, nationality need not be indicated but may be desirable to avoid confusion (e.g., A Sil S RUSSIAN A War-Pru).
+Fleets may support armies and vice versa.
+But, as implied above, a fleet may not give support into an inland province, nor into a coastal province not adjacent along the same coast; and an army may not give support into a body of water, because it cannot move there even if unopposed. - 2.
 EFFECT OF SUPPORT.
 A unit moves with the strength of itself and all its valid supports.
-Unless it is opposed by a unit equally well or better supported, it may make its move, the rules under CONFLICTS above notwithstanding.
-Equally supported units which conflict in the situations described in Section VIII, CONFLICTS, follow those rules.
+Unless it is opposed by a unit equally well or better supported, it may complete its move, the rules under CONFLICTS above notwithstanding.
+Equally supported units which conflict in the situations described in Section IX follow those rules.
 A unit which otherwise would have remained in the space attacked by a better supported unit is dislodged and must retreat or be disbanded. - 3.
 SELF-DISLODGMENT PROHIBITED.
-One exception mentioned in Section VIII, CONFLICTS, is that an order to move into a space occupied by another unit of the same country may not succeed if the second unit fails to leave that space.
+One exception mentioned above (under CONFLICTS) is that an order to move into a space occupied by another unit of the same country will not succeed if the second unit fails to leave that space.
 The order would still be valid for other purposes, however, such as standing off an equally well or less well supported attack on the same space by units of other countries.
 Similarly, an order by one country which supports an attack by another country against a space occupied by one of the first country's units does not permit a move dislodging that unit, but may be valid for other purposes.